 Levodopa has been associated with somnolence and episodes of sudden sleep onset.
 Sudden onset of sleep during daily activities, in some cases without awareness or warning signs, has been reported very rarely.
 Patients must be informed of this and advised to exercise caution while driving or operating machines during treatment with levodopa.
 Patients who have experienced somnolence or an episode of sudden sleep onset must refrain from driving or operating machines.
 A reduction of dosage or termination of therapy may be considered.

 Lecado should be administered cautiously to patients with severe cardiovascular or pulmonary disease, bronchial asthma, renal, hepatic or endocrine disease or with a history of peptic ulcer disease, haematemesis or of convulsions.

-Levodopa/Carbidopa should be administered cautiously to patients who have had a recent myocardial infarction, who have residual atrial, nodal or ventricular arrhythmia.
+Care should be exercised in administering Lecado to patients with a history of myocardial infarction, who have residual atrial, nodal or ventricular arrhythmia.
 In such patients cardiac function should be monitored with particular care during the period of initial dosage administration and titration.

 Patients with chronic wide-angle glaucoma may be treated cautiously with Lecado provided the intraocular pressure is well controlled and the patient is monitored carefully for changes in eye pressure during the therapy.

 A symptom complex resembling the neuroleptic malignant syndrome, including muscular rigidity, increased body temperature, mental changes and increased serum creatine phosphokinase, has been reported when anti Parkinsonian medication was withdrawn abruptly.
 Therefore patients should be carefully observed when the dose of carbidopa/levodopa combinations is abruptly reduced or discontinued, especially if the patient is receiving anti-psychotics.